15 October 2024

 The Characters

 A few characters are the total antithesis of each other, e.g. Toru and his brother-in-law, Noboru Wataya.
-Toru is an unambitious house-husband, refusing to live a “mechanical” existence; whereas Noboru is a go-getter chameleon, who determinedly pulls the strings of everyone around him, wielding his obnoxious power.
+Toru is an unambitious house-husband, rebelling against the 'mechanical / scripted' existence; whereas Noboru is a go-getter chameleon, wielding his obnoxious power on everyone around him.

-Each of these people enter Toru’s life for a reason, and help him at a critical juncture.
+Each of these people enter Toru’s life for a reason, and help him at critical junctures in his odyssey.

 Music